NordicHPC/sonar/doc/NEW-FORMAT.md

 stateless, so data are currently transmitted redundantly.
 Every record sent for a job will typically have the same Priority field, for example.
 The back-end can usefully filter redundant or nearly-redundant records.

+### Slurm job step streams

+Most Slurm data objects belongs to a specific job step; thus for a given JobID, there can be multiple data streams, one for each step in the job, including some housekeeping steps.
+The (JobID, JobStep) pair identifies the stream.
+In a given Slurm data packet, there will be a "main" line for the job that is identified by its UserName field being not blank; this will have overall information about the job.
+The data objects for the individual steps will follow this main line.

 ### Computing the capability of nodes